Misconceptions about the Library of Alexandria

 There were certainly many other private libraries in the ancient world just like the one in the Villa of the Papyri.
 These other private libraries, however, have not survived to the present day intact.
 The only reason why the collection from the Villa of the Papyri has survived is because it was preserved thanks to the eruption of Mount Vesuvius, which was an unbelievable, almost unique occurrence.

-ABOVE: Photograph from Wikimedia Commons of the entrance to the Villa of the Papyri, a villa in the Roman city of Pompeii that contained an enormous private library of roughly 1,800 scrolls
+ABOVE: Photograph from Wikimedia Commons of the entrance to the Villa of the Papyri, an enormous luxury villa in the Roman city of Herculaneum that contained a private library of over 1,800 scrolls

 Although there can be no doubt that scrolls were often very expensive in ancient times, they were nonetheless highly prized and widely collected, especially by the wealthy.
 It is therefore clear that the vast majority of the texts that were held in the Library of Alexandria were probably also held in at least several dozen other libraries and private collections.